 Hotel accommodation; private coach throughout; breakfasts, 1 lunch and 3 dinners with wine, water, coffee; all admissions; all tips; the services of the lecturer and tour manager.

-The Lygon Arms, Broadway: 16th-century coaching inn; some parts date back to the 14th century.
+The Lygon Arms, Broadway: a 16th-century coaching inn; some parts date back to the 14th century.
 Situated in the high street of Broadway.
 Single rooms are doubles for sole use.

 There is quite a lot of walking on this tour and it would not be suitable for anyone with difficulties with everyday walking and stair-climbing.
 Coaches can rarely park near the houses, and gardens are extensive.
 Average distance by coach per day: c.
 64 miles.